OrangeSpyderMan/inkplate10-weather-cal/README.md

 readiness, MQTT publication state, and sanitized failures.
 API timestamps are ISO 8601 values with explicit UTC offsets.
 The dashboard displays them in the browser's local timezone and identifies that timezone above the status details.
+Server and firmware builds share the generated root `.version.json` manifest.
+Installers and CI generate it from the checkout before copying or building, so installed runtimes do not require Git metadata.

 Named outputs are profile-driven.
 Additional display sizes and renderer implementations can be enabled as separate profiles while `/calendar.png`